-It is important to make sure that the agency you use is licensed, preferably in Georgia.
-Georgia law requires that most potential adoptive parents complete a pre-placement home study with a GEORGIA-licensed agency.
-So, even if you use an agency in another state for placement, you will need the assistance of a Georgia-licensed agency.
+It is important to make sure that the agency you use is licensed, preferably in your state.
+Some states' laws require that most potential adoptive parents complete a pre-placement home study with an agency licensed in their state.
 If the agency isn't licensed, your home study may not be accepted by the court.

 What types of placements does the agency handle?